In 2022, Second Echo Ensemble and Performing Lines TAS will tour a new family friendly performance across Tasmania.

 Go with the chain.

-Breathing it is life and it gives us birth.
+Breathing is life, and it gives us birth.
 Listen to the water.
 The volume.
-The sound flowing and falling.
+The sound is flowing and falling.
 Listen.
 To the water.
 Flowing.
 Falling.
 Falling flowing.
 Surrender.

 Presented by Second Echo Ensemble and Constance ARI.